Omar12/clanker-chats/burnout.md

 ## 3. Install buffers in your calendar

-At Netflix, I noticed the senior engineers' calendars had empty blocks.
+At a previous role, I noticed the senior engineers' calendars had empty blocks.
 At first, I thought they weren't working as hard.
 Nope — they were working smarter.

 Now, I block:
 * 30 mins each morning: planning the day (what I won't do matters as much as what I will).